 Subsection 33(3) provides that any loss resulting from a permitted investment of customer collateral must not be borne by the customer.
 This requirement relates only to investments made by a regulated clearing agency using customer collateral, not to collateral provided by a customer.
 For example, if a customer provided government bonds as collateral, and those bonds lost market value, the regulated clearing agency would not be required to bear those loses.
-Similarly, where a customer provided collateral to a regulated clearing agency and it was transformed into government bonds to be used as customer collateral, the regulated clearing agency would not be required to bear any loss in market value of the transformed customer collateral.
+Similarly, where a customer provided collateral, the regulated clearing agency would not be required into government bonds to be used as customer collateral, the regulated clearing agency would not be required to bear any loss in market value of the transformed customer collateral.